primordialstew/introduction-to-sqlalchemy-2013/handout/source/relational.rst

 once, usually joining along foreign key references.
 The ``JOIN`` keyword is used in between two table names inside the ``FROM`` clause of a ``SELECT`` statement.
-The ``JOIN`` also usually includes an ``ON`` clause, which specifies a criteria by which the rows from both tables are correlated to each other.
+The ``JOIN`` also usually includes an ``ON`` clause, which specifies criteria by which the rows from both tables are correlated to each other.

 The figure below illustrates the behavior of a join, by indicating in the